310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% bubble Shinobu %}
 Hehehe, you’re going to make me blush~.
 You really do pay close attention to me, don’t you? ♪

-<th>(It’s not just Tetora-kun, but Anzu-dono as well… Here, I have many comrades who pay close attention to me and accept me for who I am.)
+<th>(It’s not just Tetora-kun, but Anzu-dono as well… Here, I have many comrades who pay close attention to me and accept me for who I am.)</th>

-<th>(Everyday is a blessing — I want to tell that to my past self[^1], who was all alone…)
+<th>(Everyday is a blessing — I want to tell that to my past self[^1], who was all alone…)</th>

 <th>(I want to tell him that it’s okay to love what you love.
-Because people who will accept that about you are definitely out there in the world.)
+Because people who will accept that about you are definitely out there in the world.)</th>

-<th>(Because a place where you can voice that love of yours so loudly is too.)
+<th>(Because a place where you can voice that love of yours so loudly is too.)</th>

 <th>(I am proof of that.
-Because I refused to abandon my dreams, this Shinobu Sengoku is able to stand here right now.)
+Because I refused to abandon my dreams, this Shinobu Sengoku is able to stand here right now.)</th>

-<th>(If I can convey that to the people who are like my past self by wearing this ninja attire—)
+<th>(If I can convey that to the people who are like my past self by wearing this ninja attire—)</th>

 …Ah, that’s it!

-Originally, the title was *katsute no boku e* <th>(かつての『ぼく』へ), lit.
+Originally, the title was *katsute no boku e* <th>(かつての『ぼく』へ)</th>, lit.
 “To who I once was”.
 However, to convey the significance of the pronoun used, we chose to translate it like this.
 Explanation is in the translation note below:
 {% endbubble %}

 {% bubble Translation %}